 - Also feel free to adjust the sweetness to suit your own tastes and also the sweetness level of the plums you are using.
 To my tastes, the ½ cup sugar called for in the recipe was sweet enough but there was still quite a bit of tanginess.
 For a sweeter dish, you could increase the sugar to ⅔ cup.

-After testing this recipe using a saucepan, as I did my recipe for stewed peaches, I was feeling frustrated because the plums were breaking apart as they cooked.
+After testing this recipe using a saucepan, as I did for my recipe for stewed peaches, I was feeling frustrated because the plums were breaking apart as they cooked.
 So, I switched to using a large skillet, which worked wonderfully because it allowed the plums to cook in a single layer, helping them to stay intact as they cooked.

 If you’ve tried this recipe, please leave a star rating and/or review in the comments section below, I would love to hear from you!
 You can also follow me on Facebook, Instagram and Pinterest.
 And sign up for my weekly newsletter to get recipes delivered straight to you!Print